kishan-spec/future-tour1/README.md

 <br />

 ## Demo Screeshots

-this is our main page where user can navigate to any section of the web page.
+This serves as our main page, offering users the ability to navigate seamlessly to any section of the website.
 ![Tourly Desktop Demo](./readme-images/desktop.png "Desktop Demo")
 <br />